KenKundert/nestedtext/README.rst

     Language changes:

         - Removal of quoted keys
-        - Addition of multi-line keys
+        - Addition of multiline keys
-        - Addition of single-line lists and dictionaries
+        - Addition of single line lists and dictionaries

     Python implementation changes: